ivan-sincek/penetration-testing-cheat-sheet/README.md

 Everything was tested on Kali Linux v2021.2 (64-bit).

-For help with any of the tools write `<tool_name> -h | -hh | --help` or `man <tool_name>`.
+For help with any of the tools write `<tool_name> [-h | -hh | --help]` or `man <tool_name>`.

 Sometimes `-h` can be mistaken for a host or some other option.
 If that's the case, use `-hh` or `--help` instead, or read the manual with `man`.

-Some tools do similar tasks, but get slightly different results - run everything you can.
+Some tools do similar tasks, but get slightly different results.
+Run everything you can.

-Keep in mind when no protocol nor port number within a URL is specified, i.e. if you specify only `somesite.com`, some tools might default to HTTP protocol and port 80.
+Keep in mind when no protocol nor port number within a URL is specified, i.e. if you specify only `somesite.com`, some tools will default to HTTP protocol and port 80.

 If you didn't already, read the [OWASP Testing Guide v4.0](https://owasp.org/www-project-web-security-testing-guide/assets/archive/OWASP_Testing_Guide_v4.pdf) and [OWASP Web Security Testing Guide v4.2](https://github.com/OWASP/wstg/releases/download/v4.2/wstg-v4.2.pdf).